 - Reduce potential for damage to jaw joints

 - Improve sleep with a more open airway

 - Improve nasal patency

 A. Phase one is the first visit and is truly the most important phase.
-Here we will complete a thorough evaluation of the joint, bite, and teeth placement.
+We will complete a thorough evaluation of your joint, bite and teeth placement.
 Once the evaluation is complete, we will create a treatment plan to address your specific needs.
-At this time a design of the brackets is made.
+At this time, a design of the brackets is made.
 Phase two is the placement of the brackets.
-At this point patients can expect regular visits to start every 2 – 3 months.
+At this point, patients can expect regular visits to start every two to three months.
 This can last as short as six months or as long as three years.
-Phase three is what we call ‘the finishing’.
-In this phase we remove the brackets and will finish with either Invisalign or a retainer.
+Phase three is what we call “the finishing.”
+In this phase, we remove the brackets and finish with either Invisalign or a retainer.

 Visit our FAQ Page by clicking HERE!

 Our dentist, Dr. Jeffrey Brown, and our team can use orthodontic treatments in Falls Church, Virginia, to help you enjoy better oral function.
 To learn more, please contact Sleep & TMJ Therapy at 703-821-1103 to schedule your visit.